kayronnBR/BigCamUbunto-Debian/README.md

 **Open the terminal**
 Drag the `InstallerBigCam.sh` file into the terminal window and press ENTER.
 If prompted for a password, type it to download the dependencies.

-### 2\.
-Initialization

-After completing the installation, you can start the application using the `RunBigCam.sh` script.
-This script automatically detects the user directory and executes the Python core.

-**To run via terminal:**
-Drag the `RunBigCam.sh` file into the terminal window and press ENTER to open the program.

 -----

 ## 🛠️ Script Details